blumixid/docs/security/index.md

 <dd>A user registry that is hosted in IBM Cloud.</dd>
 </dl>

-For more information, see [Getting started with Single Sign On](../services/SingleSignOn/index.html).
+For more information, see [Getting started with Single Sign On](/docs/services/SingleSignOn/index.html).

+### dashDB

+The dashDB service uses an embedded LDAP server for user authentication.
+The connection between applications and the database is protected by SSL certificates.
+This service uses the DB2® native encryption capability to automatically encrypt your deployed database and database backups.
+Master key rotation is automatic and happens every 90 days.

+For more information, see [Getting started with dashDB](/docs/services/dashDB/dashDB.html).
 ## {{site.data.keyword.Bluemix_notm}} security deployment
 {: #security-deployment}